 Part Three of Four

-If you’ve been following my blog series, then you already know that most product owners are looking to integrate embedded analytics into their data products to help make that product usable by everyone in the organization, and that semantic layers are a great way to accomplish that for large-scale analytics applications.
+If you’ve been following my blog series, then you already know that most product owners are looking to integrate embedded analytics their data products into to help make that product usable by everyone in the organization, and that semantic layers are a great way to accomplish that for large-scale analytics applications.
 Now let’s dive further into this discussion of semantic layers.
 We’ve already covered logical data models, so let’s talk about measures and metrics.

 What are measures?

 Measures are numeric aggregations of business transactions or events that have occurred over a period of time and for which a record is stored.
 This may sound complicated, so let’s look at an example.
 A measure can be something as simple as the sum of all sales for last month.
 Other kinds of measures might be: number of leads generated, outside temperature, miles driven, quantity sold, or total weight.
 Measures are typically segmented (sliced) or filtered by different dimensions.
 In the case of sales, we might want to view sales totals by product type, region, color, or brand.

 A key aspect of a measure is the grain of the underlying fact table in the logical data model.
 Did the data engineer store every sales transaction?
 Or only the sum of transactions each day?
 Or perhaps we have stored the sum of sales each month broken out by product number and geographic region.
 The underlying grain will dictate how detailed the answers to our queries can be.